 |Lilith||Asteroid Lilith (as distinct from Black Moon Lilith and Dark Moon Lilith) read more|

-We are a work in progress with more astrology symbols (and their meanings) to come … keep watching this space!
+We are continually adding astrology symbols (and their meanings) so watch this space!